victor-codes/lulu-blog/posts/global-and-local-scopes-of-python-variables-1.md

 date: 2021-11-01T20:28:29.029Z
 thumbnail: https://lulunwenyi.super.site/_next/image?url=https%3A%2F%2Fsuper-static-assets.s3.amazonaws.com%2F1fbba07a-705f-4e88-9440-65f7cb599915%2Fimages%2F063df8db-079a-45f8-a291-4db863d73d96.png&w=1920&q=80
 tags: Python, Docker
+category: Dev
 slug: global-and-local-scopes-of-python-variables
+description: As you may or may not know; In python, a variable is created the moment you assign a value to it using the “=“ sign.
+Due to their scopes, Variables are classified into two main groups.
 ---

 As you may or may not know; In python, a variable is created the moment you assign a value to it using the “=“ sign.
 Due to their scopes, Variables are classified into two main groups.